 Society of the Cincinnati Eagle of Allan McLane

 The most recognizable symbol of the Society of the Cincinnati is its historic insignia known as the Eagle, a gold badge that is as old as the American republic.
 This rare example was owned by Capt.
 Allan McLane, a Revolutionary War hero from Delaware.

 This long-lost original manuscript journal kept by James Melvin, a young Massachusetts soldier, documents his march with Gen. Benedict Arnold to Quebec in 1775 and his subsequent imprisonment in Canada.
 The nearly daily account records the arduous trek north, the Battle of Quebec and his seven months of captivity.

 John Neagle’s oil portrait of Joseph Winter, painted in Philadelphia in 1830, is the earliest-known depiction of a homeless American veteran.
 This somber and arresting painting hints at the financial struggles many soldiers of the Revolution faced in old age and the ongoing fight for federal pension benefits for the remaining Revolutionary War veterans.

 Landmark French Map of Yorktown

-This rare mezzotint portrait of the marquis de Lafayette created in 1787 by Charles Willson Peale was recently acquired for the Robert Charles Lawrence Fergusson Collection.
-Based on a portrait of Lafayette that Peale painted from life in 1780 for George Washington, the print captures the direct gaze of the young major general at the age of twenty-three, wearing his Continental Army uniform.
+This rare mezzotint portrait of the marquis de Lafayette—based on a portrait that Charles Willson Peale painted from life in 1780 for George Washington—captures the direct gaze of the young major general at the age of twenty-three, wearing his Continental Army uniform.
 This print was part of a planned series of mezzotints of “illustrious personages” of the Revolution that Peale undertook in 1787.
-He produced only four portraits in all—of Benjamin Franklin, Lafayette, the Reverend Joseph Pilmore and George Washington—before moving on to other projects.